-While the data is out we can calculate the Sensitivity Metamerism Index, which is equal to 100 minus 5.5 times the average (not ) of just the 18 color patches.
+While the data is out we can calculate the Sensitivity Metamerism Index, which for us is equal to 100 minus 5.5 times the average (not ) of just the 18 color patches.
 The shown values (misnamed CRI above) are not necessarily maximized for the given setup because the matrix finding routine is built upon minimizing .
 Still my D610 with its 24-120mm/4 around D50 shows SMIs of 80 in the first case and 83 in the second.
 They jump to 82 and 86 respectively if the routine is setup to minimize instead.
-Not bad, although I know most people do not give much credence to this metric – and I can see why.
+Not bad, although I know some people do not give much credence to this metric – and I can understand why.

 Step 2: Matrix to Output Color Space

-Now that we have done the hard work of determining the forward matrix to convert white balanced raw data to the PCS with this illuminant, we need a standard matrix to move it on to the colorimetric color space chosen by the photographer for output.
+Now that we have done the hard work of determining the Forward Matrix to convert white balanced raw data to the PCS with this illuminant, we need a standard matrix to move it on to the colorimetric color space chosen by the photographer for output.
 In this case we will map it to by multiplication with the following transform matrix obtained from Bruce Lindbloom’s site

 Pretty close, which confirms the illuminant of my captures was indeed near D50.